aatuh/recsys/README.md

    - Small multiplicative boost if the user's tag profile overlaps with the item's tags.
 5) Re‑rank (MMR + caps)
   - MMR re-ranking plus brand/category.
 6) Output and reasons
   - See why items ranked (e.g., popularity, co-visitation, embeddings, personalization, diversity).

+#### Candidate sources

+- **Popularity retriever** pulls the global trending pool using the configured half-life and fanout; it's the baseline when we lack other signals.
+- **Collaborative retriever** queries ALS factors via `CollaborativeTopK` to surface user-specific recommendations that the popularity pool missed.
+- **Content retriever** reuses the user tag profile and `ContentSimilarityTopK` to add catalog-rich items that align with declared interests.
+- **Session retriever** (`SessionSequenceTopK`) looks at the most recent interactions and adds frequently-followed items for short-term intent.
+- **Source telemetry**: every request records per-source counts/durations in the decision trace (`sourceMetrics`) so dashboards and scenario evidence show which retrievers contributed and how long they took.

 ### Data + Algorithm Relationships